Lake Erie’s Big Creek and the Grand River offer sights, sounds and serenity

 If you’d like to explore the Grand by stand-up paddle board, Grand River Kayak also offers a three-hour group tour of the Lower Grand Marshes.
 If you’d prefer a private tour, gather some friends and contact South Coast Watersports to set up a customized tour.

 If you’re comfortable paddling on your own, but don’t have the equipment, Grand Paddle Sports offers a hassle-free rental service where they meet you at a starting point along the Grand River with your equipment and pick you up at your desired end point and shuttle you back to your vehicle.
-Download this coupon to save 10% on all Grand River canoe and kayak self-guided tours between June 20th and October 31st, 2016.

 If you have your own canoe or kayak, there are some scenic sections to paddle on the southern section of the Grand River.
 The paddle from Caledonia to Cayuga is a three to five-hour ride where you can spot remnants of the 19th-century Grand River canal, including old locks and large ditches.
 Access points are at Kinsmen Park in Caledonia, mid-way at York Park on Highway 54 and in Cayuga at Bob Baigent Park.